 ARTICLE IV – Meetings of Members

-Special meetings may be called at any time by the President or by a majority of the Board of Directors.
-Notice of such meeting shall be posted at the Shelter and published in the city and county official newspaper at least five (5) and not more than fifty (50) days in advance of the date set for such meeting.
-Additions to the published agenda are not allowed at the meeting.
+Special Meetings may be called at any time with a majority vote from the Board of Directors.
+Notice of such meeting shall be posted at the organized and published in the city and county paper for seven (7) days, two (2) weeks prior to the meeting date.

-A simple majority of Board Members plus ten (10) additional members will constitute a quorum for the transaction of business at any annual or special meeting of this Society, but a lesser number shall have the power to adjourn to a specified later time.
+A simple majority of the Board of Directors plus five (5) additional members will constitute a quorum for the election of directors or any transaction of business at any annual or special meeting of the organization.
+A lesser number shall have the power to adjourn to a specified later time.

 ARTICLE V – Board of Directors

-The Board of Directors shall consist of at least nine (9) and no more than eleven (11) voting members.
-Consultants (non-voting) shall consist of the Executive Director, and the Contracted Veterinarian.
-Effective Date 2/1/2020.
+The Board of Directors shall consist of at least five (5) and no more than seven (7)

 Section 4: Nominations

-Directors shall be elected by a plurality of the votes cast by ballot at the Annual Meeting.
+Directors shall be elected by a plurality of votes cast by ballot at the Annual Meeting.
 All voting will be done by secret ballot.
-In the event of a tie, the Membership will be given the choice of resolving the tie with a coin flip or a secret runoff ballot.
+In the event of a tie, a ballot will be made with the names on it and a second vote will occur that evening.